 Cinnamon stars are one of the classic German Christmas cookies; I took a really nice photo of some at the bustling Rathausmarkt the year before, just after I came here.
-I didn't buy these special food sensitivity idiot ones, but I did end up getting a different kind from Anke.
+I didn't buy these special food sensitivity idiot ones, but I did end up getting a different kind from Anke that were much tastier than the ones she secreted into my shoes.
 Yay!

 These here are not anything-free, they're classic, handmade sweets and another bakery, café, and confectionery on the way to yet another work location.
 Adorable!